List of master's degrees in North America: Management

 The Master of Arts in management (MAM), in the United States, is a professional graduate degree that prepares business professionals for senior level management positions and executive leadership of organizations and corporations (for-profit, nonprofit and public sector).
 The business MAM degree should not be confused with Master's degrees in Arts Management, which may be more numerous in the U.S..
 The MAM degree is a specialized degree that focuses studies on all areas of business, e.g., strategic planning and leadership, marketing analysis and strategy, operations management, project management, human resource management, organizational design and development, finance, accounting, management and contract negotiations, statistical methods and applications, economic theory, and research.

 A characteristic that tends to distinguish the MAM and MBA business degrees from other Master's degrees in business is the absence of in-depth study within one particular area of business.
 M.S. business degrees typically focus on traditional areas like Finance, Accounting, and Information Systems.
 The MAM student's courses cover advanced management and strategic leadership as they apply to all areas of business, e.g., accounting, finance, operations management marketing, strategic planning, and human resources.
 The MAM student "masters the art of management."
 MBA and MAM degrees are both Master's level business degrees that cover broad and general content.

 Master of Science programs in Management involve course work focusing within one areas of business such as Management Information Systems, Finance, Accounting and other areas.

 Management in the Network Economy

 Management in the Network Economy is a one- or two-year interdisciplinary post-graduate program that uniquely blends information economics, technology management and business administration, in order to forge leaders able to understand and manage the complexity of organizations and markets in the digital economy.

 In certain universities, like the Catholic University in Italy, this Master encompasses typical courses of a Master of Information Systems Management (MISM or MIS/M) and the business knowledge you can gain from a Master of Business Administration (MBA) or a Master of Business and Organizational Leadership (MBOL).

 Mathematics

 Either pure or applied.
-Usually a MA, sometimes an MS.
+Usually an MA, sometimes an MS.